 Begin the application process with one of the Mexican banking institutions that are currently offering mortgage financing facilities to non-nationals.
 This is typically a 2 - 3-month exercise and requires that the non-national be able to exhibit the following documentation:

-Providing that all of these documents are in good order, the borrower should be able to qualify for a mortgage of up to 90% of the value of the purchase price with a current fixed rate of about 7.9% per annum for a 25-year term.
+Providing that all of these documents are in good order, the borrower should be able to qualify for a mortgage of up to 90% of the value of the purchase price.
+Contact us today for current interest rates at +52 (33) 2919 9647.

 Today, only about 5% of the real estate transactions that take place in and around the Puerto Vallarta area have any kind of direct mortgage financing involved, as the majority of buyers find it much more efficient and much less expensive to arrange financing in their home country based on the assets they already have there.

-Providing that all of these documents are in good order, the borrower should be able to qualify for a mortgage of up to 90% of the value of the purchase price with a fixed rate of about 10.5% per annum for a 20-year term.
+Providing that all of these documents are in good order, the borrower should be able to qualify for a mortgage of up to 90% of the value.
+Contact us today for current interest rates at +52 (33) 2919 9647.
 This process can sometimes be time-consuming, tiring, repetitive, and inconsistent.
 However, it is possible to achieve.

 An often overlooked financing option is for a Buyer to attempt to negotiate with the Seller to take-back a portion of the sales price in the form a loan back to the Buyer.
 The potential difficulty with these types of loans is that while they may be able to be negotiated on a 20 to 25 year amortization period they will usually have periodic balloon payments and/or a final term payment after the 5th year or so.
 And, most Sellers are not going to be too willing to agree to take back much more than 50% of the selling price.
 As an incentive for the seller to accept the negotiated terms, the buyer will usually have to come very close to the seller’s asking price.